Wikileaks’ CIA hacking dump sends tech firms scrambling for fixes

 Messaging apps protected by full software encryption also appear to be vulnerable to hacking of the smartphones themselves, communications app provider Telegram said in a blog post.
 But one positive outcome may be that device and software makers will be able to close up these holes, it said.

 “This is not an app issue.
-It is relevant on the level of devices and operating systems like iOS and Android,” Telegram stated, adding that: “The good news is that for the moment all of this is irrelevant for the majority of Telegram users.
+It is relevant on the level of devices and operating systems like iOS and Android,” Telegram stated, adding: “The good news is that for the moment all of this is irrelevant for the majority of Telegram users.
 If the CIA is not on your back, you shouldn’t start worrying just yet.”

 The WikiLeaks collection contains a mix of copious data and empty files marked “secret” that promised more details to come on attacks against more than 15 security software firms.

-U.S. cyber security expert Robert Graham said Wikileaks provided enough detail to recognize some known vulnerabilities.
+U.S. cyber security expert Robert Graham said WikiLeaks provided enough detail to recognise some known vulnerabilities.

 “One anti-virus researcher has told me that a virus they once suspected came from the Russians or Chinese can now be attributed to the CIA, as it matches the description perfectly to something in the leak,” Graham said in a blog post.